Six new projects tackle mobility for older adults

 Meanwhile their health — and consequently, their mobility — declines as they wait.

-Patients stuck in that holding pattern are unable to unwillingly end up occupying space in a hospital or treatment centre that someone else might need, points out lead researcher Manaf Zargoush from the DeGroote School of Business.
+Patients stuck in that holding pattern are unable to leave and unwillingly end up occupying space in a hospital or treatment centre that someone else might need, points out lead researcher Manaf Zargoush from the DeGroote School of Business.

 Zargoush proposes to analyze years of data from local health networks to better understand how the problem of unavailable locations that will alternate levels of care arises, with the ultimate goal of predicting when older adults might be close to needing an alternate level of care.